devVelocity/profilerepo/README.md

-You can browse through some of my work here on GitHub or check out my [Portfolio](https://vlcty.netlify.app)
+You can browse through some of my work here on GitHub or alternatively visit my [Portfolio](https://vlcty.netlify.app)